professor-swansosj/Module-3-Companion/examples/postman/README.md

 # Postman Setup and Usage Instructions

+Welcome to Phase 3 of your API learning journey!
+By now you're comfortable with cURL and ready to explore the graphical world of Postman.

+**Why Postman?**

+- Visual interface makes complex requests easier
+- Built-in testing and automation capabilities
+- Save and organize requests for reuse
+- Team collaboration features
+- Industry standard tool used by professional developers

+**Before you start:** Make sure you've completed the Basic and Intermediate exercises with cURL first.
+This knowledge will make Postman much easier to understand.

 This guide will help you set up and use Postman with the Module 3 API Collection.

 ---